AmbrizAlberto/Pet-Care/README.md

 # Spike
-Spike: Veterinary Services and Pet Care
+Spike: Veterinary Services and Pet Care.

 ## Objectives and/or SDG Topics Addressed:
 The &quot;Spike&quot; is aligned with the